psg-mit/muf-ci/DESCRIPTION.md

 ## Extending Siren with Other Approximate Inference Algorithm

 Siren can also be extended with other Monte Carlo methods to be combined with the hybrid inference algorithms.
+We provide this documentation as a reference for developers and future researchers who wish to implement their own inference algorithms.
+This is not intended for the casual user.

 ### Implement the probabilistic handler operations
 First, the `Handler` class in [`siren/evaluate.py`](siren/evaluate.py) must be subclassed in that file.
 The following functions must be implemented by the subclass: